inBeat/inbeat-website/content/top-influencers/instagram/fitness/italy/turin/_index.md

 ---
-title: Top 10 Fitness Instagram Influencers In Turin In 2023
+title: Top 10 Fitness Instagram Influencers In Turin In 2024
 description: >-
-  Find top fitness Instagram influencers in Turin in 2023.
-Most popular hashtags: #turin #torino #photography #fitness.
+  Find top fitness Instagram influencers in Turin in 2024.
+Most popular hashtags: #turin #fitness #summer #torino.
 platform: Instagram
-hits: 7
+hits: 6
-text_top: Identify the most popular Instagram influencers on inBeat.
+text_top: Discover the top-rated Instagram accounts on inBeat.
-text_bottom: Our database aggregates 7 Instagram influencers like this in Turin, Italy for you to collaborate.
+text_bottom: Our database aggregates 6 Instagram influencers like this in Turin, Italy for you to work with.
 profiles:
   - username: "egolifeofficial"
     fullname: >-